Sarah Whipple Goodhue: Writing

 Valedictory (1681) represents one of the few surviving triolets from this era of American literature.
 Goodhue explained the timeliness of her writing was due to a premonition she would die in childbirth: "I have had of late a strong persuasion upon my mind, that by sudden death I should be surprized."
 Valedictory is addressed to her husband, siblings, in-laws and children, with passages that are specifically addressed to different family members.
 She wrote of her religious devotion and her love for her husband and children.
 In an evangelical tone, she compelled her "Children, neighbours and friends" to "get a part and portion of Jesus Christ".
 She also expressed concern at leaving her husband to look after so many children alone, urging him to place some in the care of relatives.

 Goodhue's writing suggests that she was a well-educated woman.
-Valedictory is crude at times but depicts the work of a well-practiced author, utilizing techniques such as couplets and 17-syllable lines.
+Valedictory is crude at times but depicts the work of a well-practiced author, using techniques such as couplets and 17-syllable lines.
 The poem depicts the depth of religious experience among Puritans.
 It is also an example of the limited evangelical role women could play at the time, which consisted of preaching within private circles.

 Valedictory was printed three times in 1770, 1805, and 1830.
 Women were not widely appreciated or recognized for their religious devotion during the 17th century, which is perhaps why the work was not published until the 18th century.
 In the 19th century, it was reported that the poem was owned by people in Ipswich and kept alongside their Bibles.